RonnieGandhi/fuzz-testing-hard-project/README.md

 Solution for hard test

-the covr function is applyied to Fuzzr package and results for type = {'all','vignettes','tests','examples','none'} are shown in text files.
+1. the covr function is applyied to Fuzzr package and results for type = {'all','vignettes','tests','examples','none'} are shown in text files.

-printing zero_coverage() value for each case will give the lines not runned.
+2. printing zero_coverage() value for each case will give the lines not runned.

+3. pdfs' shows the report of each case.